salahinfo/Prune_louvain-algorithm/README.md

 # Prune_louvain-algorithm
 # Introduction
-This repository includes the implementation of the enhanced Louvain algorithm in Python.
-The main idea behind this improvement is to reduce computational time using the fast local move heuristic. the Prune louvain algorithm consist of different setps:
+This repository includes the implementation of the enhanced Louvain algorithm[1] in Python.
+The main idea behind this improvement is to reduce computational time using the fast local move heuristic.
+For more details, see the paper entitled "A Simple Acceleration Method for the Louvain Algorithm. " the Prune louvain algorithm consist of different setps:
 ```
 1- Move the nodes locally using the fast local move